Singer Le Mans registration XJ8926 seen on a family picnic. - at Old Classic Car Forum

 The Singer Le Mans made its debut in 1933, following on from the team successes with the Nine Sports model at Le Mans.
 Rivals of the day would include a number of models from Morris Garages, or MG as they liked to be known.
 The engine was a four cylinder overhead cam unit of 972cc.
 Visually the car looked quite similar to contemporary MGs, although one big giveaway was the fitment of twin spare wheels at the rear.

-I'm not sure when the family Le Mans was sold, I do know that in the 1960s there was a fixed head 9 Coupe in the family.
+I'm not sure when the family Singer was sold, I do know that in the 1960s there was a fixed head 9 Coupe in the family.
 The 9hp Coupe was sold in the late 1960s following a period of storage.
 It had received a nerf in the back thanks to an errant milkfloat driver, although the damage wasn't believed to be extensive.
 This led to the vehicle going into the garage and being parked up on blocks, to be sold a few years later, circa 1968.
 Did this car, one-time resident in the Cheadle (Cheshire) area survive?
-I don't have the registration number to hand for this car, but somewhere I have a photocopy of the logbook, so when that turns up I'll add it in.
+The Coupe's registration was EVK 498.
 Likewise if more info on the LeMans comes to light, I'll pop it onto this page.

 Return to Old Vehicle Photos Page 7.